sjsikora/sjsikora/README.md

 # Hello, I am Sam!

-## About me 🤔
+## About me
-- I got my (cliche) start as a coder when I built a computer in middle school.
+- I got my start as a coder when I built a computer in middle school (Cliche, I know).
-- I am currently an undergrad in Computer Science major at UBC Okanagan.
+- I am currently an undergrad in computer science at UBC Okanagan.
+- Currently, I am bouncing between Seattle, Washington 🇺🇸 and Kelowna, British Columbia 🇨🇦.
+- I am super interested in the specific biological questions that can be answered with deep learning!

 ## How do I use Github?
 I use Github mainly to support the development of personal projects.
 I am still learning, so these are ways to get experience by doing.